RomuloAS/Killer_Sudoku/README.md

 # Killer Sudoku

-Script try to find a solution to the killer sudoku.
+Killer sudoku script tries to find a solution to the killer sudoku.

 The main script is **hw999.py**